Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Results and Discussion

 In the first experiment, we follow a similar procedure to the previous section; both the Deep-Convection model and the baseline solver start from the same initial conditions at $t=20$ s, and they evolve 125 timesteps until reaching $t=25$ s.
 The ground truth data used for evaluating the performance of the models is obtained using the same configuration as for the training data.
 Figure~\ref{fig:extended_results} depicts the results of the experiment.

-From Figure~\ref{fig:extended_results}(a) and Figure~\ref{fig:extended_results}(b), we observe that both components of the velocity follow a similar trend, reducing the DC model error by about 50\%.
+Figures~\ref{fig:extended_results}(a) and~\ref{fig:extended_results}(b) show that both components of the velocity follow a similar trend, reducing the DC model error by about 50\%.
 In the case of the pressure, both the DC and the baseline solver get a similar error, continuing the behavior of the training data.
-For the turbulent variables, from Figure~\ref{fig:extended_results}(d) and Figure~\ref{fig:extended_results}(e), we conclude that the DC model reduces the error compared to the baseline solver, although in a minor grade than with the training data.
+For the turbulent variables, Figures~\ref{fig:extended_results}(d) and~\ref{fig:extended_results}(e) show that the DC model reduces the error compared to the baseline solver, although in a minor grade than with the training data.

 In the second experiment, we extended the domain in the x-direction until $21D$, and we inserted a second column at a distance of $5D$ from the original, aligned and with the same size as the first one.
 Similarly to the training data, we discard the first initial timesteps due to the formation of the wake.
 However, since the domain is larger in this case, the wake formation takes longer, so we decided to exclude the first 8 s of the simulation.
 Thus, the experiment starts the simulation at $t=8$ s and lets both models evolve until $t=20$ s.
 Figure~\ref{fig:tandem_results} depicts the results of the experiment.